sirdesmond/P2PSystem/README.md

 * `Client` A leecher that wants to lookup a particular file from the index server  and download it from a selected peer(seeder)

-For testing purposes, the files named `peer1`,`peer2` and `peer3` have the list of filenames those respective peers will seed.

 1. Run the `make-files.sh` script to create some dummy files of sizes between `1K and 10K`
 2. Place them in a directory( default is `/tmp/shared`)
-3. Verify that the files in the shared directory match the filenames in the `peer1`,`peer2` and `peer3` files

 *****
 * assignable server ports: b/n `2000` and `2999` ( This socket should match the socket provided as the seed node in the `run.sh` script)